Immigrant InvestImmigrant Invest

 Let’s discuss how investors can move abroad and the best places to do so.

-What is residency by investment?
+What is residence by investment?

 Golden Visa eligibility involves investment options such as purchasing real estate, acquiring government bonds, and opening bank deposits and businesses, but conditions are different in each country.